openmobilityfoundation/mobility-data-specification/README.md

 The Mobility Data Specification (**MDS**), a project of the [Open Mobility Foundation](http://www.openmobilityfoundation.org) (OMF), is a set of Application Programming Interfaces (APIs) focused on dockless e-scooters, bicycles, mopeds and carshare.
 Inspired by projects like [GTFS](https://developers.google.com/transit/gtfs/reference/) and [GBFS](https://github.com/NABSA/gbfs), the goals of MDS are to provide a standardized way for municipalities or other regulatory agencies to ingest, compare and analyze data from mobility service providers, and to give municipalities the ability to express regulation in machine-readable formats.

 **MDS** helps cities interact with companies who operate dockless scooters, bicycles, mopeds and carshare in the public right-of-way.
 MDS is a key piece of digital infrastructure that supports the effective implementation of mobility policies in cities around the world.
+For a high level overview, see the [About MDS](https://www.openmobilityfoundation.org/about-mds/) page on the OMF website.

 ![MDS Main Logo](https://i.imgur.com/AiUedl3.png)

 **MDS** is an open-source project.
 It was originally created by the [Los Angeles Department of Transportation](http://ladot.io) (LADOT).
-In November 2019, stewardship of MDS and the ownership of this repository was transferred to the Open Mobility Foundation.
+In November 2019, stewardship of MDS and the ownership of this repository were transferred to the Open Mobility Foundation.
 GitHub automatically redirects any links to this repository in the `CityOfLosAngeles` organization to the `openmobilityfoundation` instead.
-MDS continues to be used by LADOT and many other municipalities.
+MDS continues to be used by LADOT and [many other municipalities](#cities-using-mds).

 [Top][toc]